shameme97/Crime-Mapping-Dhaka/README.md

 # Crime-Mapping-Dhaka
-A webapp which would contain the map of Dhaka where people would be able to pin a location for a crime that had occurred to them in that area.
+A website which would contain the map of Dhaka where people would be able to pin a location for a crime that had occurred to them in that area.
 A description would be attached to the pins where the victims will describe the crime - time & date of crime, nature of crime, whether it was reported or not, etc. Users can see the pins and know which areas are more